Questions and Answers: Wasps as biological control agents for Emerald Ash Borers

 The risk and potential impact of EAB warranted the use and release of S. galinae, O. agrili and T. planipennisi.
 While T. planipennisi is expected to attack only EAB larvae, the other species can sometimes attack other Agrilus borers.
 Laboratory experiments have shown that S. galinae and O. agrili highly prefer EAB as a host, in comparison to other Agrilus species.
 Risks to native Agrilus borer species were considered prior to release and were evaluated to be very low based on a CFIA review of potential risks.
 The North American Plant Protection Organization developed standards and protocols for EAB management and also considers that the impact of S. galinae and O. agrili on native Agrilus species will be of no significance.

 How are biological control agents approved?

-If a Canadian resident wishes to import biological control agents to Canada, they must first submit a petition to the CFIA, following specific guidelines.
+If a Canadian resident wishes to import into Canada biological control agents which have not yet been approved for release in Canada, they must first submit a petition to the CFIA, following specific guidelines.

 Who made the application in this case?

 Natural Resources Canada made the application, which the CFIA approved.

 - Emerald Ash Borer – Questions and answers

 - D-12-02: Import Requirements for Potentially Injurious Organisms (Other than Plants) to Prevent the Importation of Plant Pests in Canada